U-hamza/AWS/assignment.2/README.md

 # Challenges Faced & How I Overcame Them
-- Designing the VPC and subnet structure – Initially, it was challenging to determine the correct CIDR ranges and subnet layout.
-I overcame this by carefully planning the network architecture, using separate public and private subnets across multiple Availability Zones to ensure proper segmentation and high availability.
 - Configuring routing and internet access – The private EC2 instances were unable to access the internet due to an incorrect route table configuration that resulted in a blackhole route.
 I resolved this by troubleshooting the route tables, recreating the correct route to the NAT Gateway, and verifying that the Internet Gateway and NAT Gateway were configured correctly.
 - Deploying web servers on private EC2 instances – The Apache installation initially failed because the instances could not reach the Amazon Linux repositories.
 After fixing the NAT Gateway and routing issues, I successfully deployed Apache using user-data scripts and verified that the web servers were running correctly.
 - Troubleshooting unhealthy targets in the Target Group – Both EC2 instances initially failed the ALB health checks.
 I investigated the issue by reviewing system logs, confirming that Apache was installed and running, and ensuring the health check path and target group settings were configured correctly.